daisy/pipeline-modules/README.md

 ##### Languages

 At the first stage, the step retrieves all the languages that exist in the document.
-Then the LexRegistry provides to the step the best lexer for each language according to scores returned via the LexService interface.
+Then the LexRegistry provides to the step the best lexer for each language according to rankings returned via the LexService interface.
 The LexRegistry also provides a fallback lexer that can handle situations where languages are unknown or not expected.

 ##### Resource allocation